Leitemfa/Improving_MultComp/README.md

 Because of that I want to create a new funcion to decribe the results in line with their suggestions

-# Tutorial to run from githu
+# Tutorial to run from github

 First download the folder with the scripts and then use the `source` function to extract the code